farhadsiraj/farhadCoin/README.md

 # FarhadCoin

 A simple blockchain simulator built with Javascript and Angular that allows you to interact with a blockchain.
-You can see the blocks on chain, see transaction within blocks, create new transactions, and mine blocks.
+You can see the blocks on the chain, see transaction within blocks, create new transactions, and mine blocks.

 [Tutorial URL](https://www.youtube.com/watch?v=zVqczFZr124)